AdrKacz/super-duper-guacamole/README.md

     ac --> [*]
 ```

-## Fleet manager - Create new room
+## How does the fleet manager manage rooms?

 ```mermaid
 sequenceDiagram